 Help, My Carrots Do Not develop!

 There are several reasons for carrots not forming roots.
 First of all, they may have been planted when it was too hot.
 Carrots germinate best when the temperature of the soil is between 55 and 75 degrees F. (13-24 C.).
 Any warmer and the seeds struggle to germinate.
 Warm temperatures will also dry out the soil, which makes it difficult for seeds to germinate.
 Cover the seeds with grass clippings or the like or a row cover to help retain moisture.

 How to Get Carrots to Grow Properly

 A more likely cause for carrots not forming well or growing is heavy soil.
-Heavy, clay soils don’t allow good sized roots to form or result in twisted formation of roots.
-If your soil is dense, lighten it up with the addition of sand, broken down leaves or well-rotted compost prior to planting.
-Be careful about amending with too much nutrient rich compost.
+Heavy, clay soils don’t allow good-sized roots to form or result in the twisted formation of roots.
+If your soil is dense, lighten it up with the addition of sand, broken down leaves, or well-rotted compost prior to planting.
+Be careful about amending with too much nutrient-rich compost.
 Excess nitrogen is great for some crops, but not carrots.
 Too much nitrogen will give you gorgeous, big green carrot tops but carrots lacking in root development or those with multiple or hairy roots will also result.

 Difficulty getting carrot plants to form roots might also be the result of overcrowding.
 Carrots need to be thinned early.
-A week after sowing, thin the seedlings to 1-2 inches apart.
-Thin the carrots to 3-4 inches apart again a few weeks later.
+A week after sowing, thin the seedlings to 1 to 2 inches (2.5-5 cm.) apart.
+Thin the carrots to 3 to 4 inches (7.5-10 cm.) apart again a few weeks later.